-Acting in accordance with, and promoting, this policy

-- Delivering RSHE and health education in a sensitive way and that is of a high-quality and appropriate for each year group. - Ensuring they do not express personal views or beliefs when delivering the curriculum. - Planning lessons effectively, ensuring a range of appropriate teaching methods and resources are used to cover the content. - Modelling positive attitudes to RSHE and health education. - Liaising with the RSHE and health education subject leader about key topics, resources and support for individual pupils. - Monitoring pupil progress in RSE and health education. - Reporting any concerns regarding the teaching of RSE or health education to the RSHE and health education subject leader or a member of the SLT. - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the DSL. - Responding appropriately to pupils whose parents have requested to withdraw them from the non-statutory components of RSHE, by providing them with alternative education opportunities.
+- Acting in accordance with, and promoting, this policy - Delivering Relationship, Sex and Health Education in a sensitive way and that is of a high-quality and appropriate for each year group. - Ensuring they do not express personal views or beliefs when delivering the curriculum. - Planning lessons effectively, ensuring a range of appropriate teaching methods and resources are used to cover the content. - Modelling positive attitudes to Relationship, Sex and Health Education - Liaising with the Relationship, Sex and Health Education subject leader about key topics, resources and support for individual pupils. - Monitoring pupil progress in Relationship, Sex and Health Education - Reporting any concerns regarding the teaching of Relationship, Sex and Health Education to the RSHE and health education subject leader or a member of the SLT. - Reporting any safeguarding concerns or disclosures that pupils may make as a result of the subject content to the DSL.

+- Responding appropriately to pupils whose parents have requested to withdraw them from the non-statutory components of RSHE, by providing them with alternative education opportunities. - Providing an inclusive approach to their lesson delivery.

-3. Organisation of the RSHE and health education curriculum
+3. Organisation of the Relationship, Sex and Health Education Curriculum

 - 3.1.
 All schools providing secondary education are required to deliver statutory RSHE and all state-funded schools are required to deliver health education. - 3.2.
 For the purpose of this policy, "relationships and sex education" is defined as teaching pupils about developing healthy, nurturing relationships of all kinds, and helping them to understand human sexuality and to respect themselves and others. - 3.3.
 For the purpose of this policy, "health education" is defined as teaching pupils about how they can make good decisions about their own health and wellbeing, and how physical health and mental wellbeing are interlinked. - 3.4.
 The RSHE and health education curriculum will be developed in consultation with teachers, pupils and parents, and in accordance with DfE recommendations. - 3.5.
-We will gather the views of teachers, pupils and parents in the following ways: - Questionnaires - Meetings - Letters - Training sessions

-- The majority of the RSHE and health education curriculum will be delivered through PSHE education, with statutory elements taught via the science curriculum. - 3.7.
+We will gather the views of teachers, pupils and parents in the following ways: - Questionnaires - Meetings - Letters - Training sessions - 3.6.
+The majority of the RSHE and health education curriculum will be delivered through PSHE education, with statutory elements taught via the science curriculum. - 3.7.
 The RSHE and health education subject leader will work closely with their colleagues in related curriculum areas to ensure the curriculum complements and does not duplicate the content covered in national curriculum subjects. - 3.8.
 The curriculum has been developed in line with the DfE's draft 'Relationships Education, Relationships and Sex Education (RSHE) and Health Education' guidance. - 3.9.
 The school will consider the context and views of the wider local community when developing the curriculum to ensure it is reflective of issues in the local area. - 3.10.
-The school will consider the religious background of all pupils when planning teaching, to ensure all topics included are appropriately handled. - 3.11.
+The school will consider the religious background of all pupils when planning teaching, to ensure all topics included are appropriately handled.

+3.11.
 The RSHE and health education curriculum is informed by topical issues in the school and wider community, to ensure it is tailored to pupils' needs, for example, if there was a local prevalence of specific sexually transmitted infections, our curriculum would be tailored to address this issue.